 - They will now show up on your Registration page, Schedule, and Reception Page if you have them on the Schedule as a Speaker.

 - If you can, do a test run with the speaker using a test event.
-You can duplicate the real event easily by clicking the three dot menu and selecting "Duplicate".
+You can duplicate the real event easily by clicking the three dot menu in your Organization's account under the Events tab and selecting "Duplicate".
 The speaker will have to be registered for this event and the main event.